dgrankvist/sound-detect/README.md

 The application is built for Raspberry Pi 3 running Raspbian.
 In addition, a USB sound card (for example, C-Media Electronics Audio Adapter) and a microphone is required.
 Superuser privileges are required to perform some configuration.

+To send the data to a server, the server must run PHP and the file sound.php should be moved there.

 ### Set USB sound card as default

 The USB sound card must be set as the Raspberry Pi's default audio device, as the on-board sound card doesn't have a microphone interface.